indrabasak/indrabasak.github.io/_posts/2021-05-23-rays-world-of-advertising.md

 brush drawings of Jabakusum hair oil ads.
 The ads made fun of modern women's hesitancy to comb hair or take showers in order to prevent hair loss.
 Similar to Ray's sketches in his short stories, one gets the underlying message of these ads without even reading the accompanied text.
+Jabakusum brings back memories of my grandfather using the red scented oil.
+It came in a red and white packaging with old style illustrations of women putting oil on their hair.

 The ad campaign for the Indian Tea Board was more infographic in nature - telling us the five rules for making good tea.
+Though Ray took part in various other ad campaigns from his time at Keymer, it's difficult to pinpoint his exact contribution for every single ad since they were the fruition of a collective effort of different members of a team.

 ![Indian Tea Board Ad](/images/ray-adv/ray-tea-board.jpg?style=centerme)

 {:.image-caption}
 Infographic Ad for Indian Tea Board

-Though Ray took part in various other ad campaigns from his time at Keymer, it's difficult to pinpoint his exact contribution for every single ad since they were mostly fruition of a collective effort of different members of a team.